OpenNaja/cobra-tools/docs/Guides/Plugin/Animations.md

 `.manis` animations are sampled across all frames for different bones and transform channels.
 They are generally used for advanced character animation that requires dynamics, constraints or blending between animations.

+Not every bone has to be animated in `.manis`.
+Transforms of parent bones propagate down the bone hierarchy to their children, even if they are not animated themselves.

 ### Import

 Select a target armature you want to animate before importing a `.manis` file.